New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Strong lensing modelling

-In a second step, we further take advantage of the MUSE data to measure the line-of-sight stellar velocity dispersion for the brightest cluster members.
-Including additional, independent information, such as stellar kinematics, in strong lensing models can help reduce degeneracies between the different cluster mass components.
-We follow the methodology presented in \citet{Bergamini2019, Bergamini2021}, that has already been applied to several other lens clusters \citep[][]{Pignataro2021, Granata2022, Acebron2022, Bergamini2022}.
-Spectra of the confirmed cluster members are extracted from the MUSE data-cube within $0\arcsec.8$ radius apertures, that are consistent with the median FWHM value of these MUSE observations (see Section \ref{sec:vlt}).
-We perform a visual inspection, and check for a small sub-set of galaxies with angularly close neighbours that reducing the extraction apertures to radii with values of $0\arcsec.6$ yields consistent measurements, given the uncertainties.
-We eventually only decrease the value of the aperture radius to $0\arcsec.4$ for the BCG (ID 2010 in Table \ref{tab:cm}), due to the contamination from the light of the multiple image F of the QSO and of an angularly close satellite galaxy.
-We then measure the line-of-sight stellar velocity dispersion values with the public software Penalized Pixel-Fitting method \citep[pPXF,][]{Cappellari2004, Cappellari2017}.
-The cross-correlation between the observed spectra and an extended set of stellar templates is performed in the rest-frame wavelength range [3600, 5000] \r{A}.
-In order to only exploit reliable measurements in the subsequent lensing analysis, we limit the sample to galaxies with $\langle S/N \rangle >10$ and $\sigma_0 > 80~ \mathrm{km~s^{-1}}$ \citep[as discussed in][]{Bergamini2019, Bergamini2021}.
+In a second step, we took further advantage of the MUSE data to measure the line-of-sight stellar velocity dispersion for the brightest cluster members.
+Including additional, independent information, such as stellar kinematics, in SL models can help reduce degeneracies between the different cluster mass components.
+We followed the methodology presented in \citet{Bergamini2019, Bergamini2021}, which has already been applied to several other lens clusters \citep[][]{Pignataro2021, Granata2022, Acebron2022, Bergamini2022}.
+Spectra of the confirmed cluster members were extracted from the MUSE datacube within $0\arcsec.8$ radius apertures and are consistent with the median FWHM value of the MUSE observations (see Sect. \ref{sec:vlt}).
+We performed a visual inspection and verified, using a small sub-set of galaxies with angularly close neighbours, that reducing the extraction apertures to radii with values of $0\arcsec.6$ yields consistent measurements, given the uncertainties.
+We eventually only decreased the value of the aperture radius to $0\arcsec.4$ for the BCG (ID 2010 in Table \ref{tab:cm}) due to the contamination from the light of multiple image F of the QSO and of an angularly close satellite galaxy.
+We then measured the line-of-sight stellar velocity dispersion values with the public penalised pixel-fitting method software pPXF \citep{Cappellari2004, Cappellari2017}.
+The cross-correlation between the observed spectra and an extended set of stellar templates was performed in the rest-frame wavelength range [3600, 5000] \r{A}.
+In order to only exploit reliable measurements in the subsequent lensing analysis, we limited the sample to galaxies with $\langle S/N \rangle >10$ and $\sigma_0 > 80~ \mathrm{km~s^{-1}}$ \citep[as discussed in][]{Bergamini2019, Bergamini2021}.
 Of the 34 MUSE cluster galaxies, 13 of them, down to $ \mathrm{F160W} \sim 21$, satisfy these criteria.
-The measured stellar velocity dispersion values of the 13 cluster members are then fitted following the Bayesian approach presented in \citet{Bergamini2019, Bergamini2021}.
-In this way, we derive the best-fit values of the logarithmic slope $\alpha$ and of the reference velocity dispersion $\sigma_{0}^{\star}$ of the $\sigma_0$-F160W relation, that are then adopted as prior information for the scaling relations in our SL model of SDSS 2222 (see Section \ref{sec:MassModel}).
-We show in Figure \ref{Fig:sigma} the measured stellar velocity dispersion as a function of the F160W magnitude values for the 13 selected cluster galaxies and the resulting best-fit relation.
+The measured stellar velocity dispersion values of the 13 cluster members were then fitted following the Bayesian approach presented in \citet{Bergamini2019, Bergamini2021}.
+In this way, we derived the best-fit values of the logarithmic slope, $\alpha$, and of the reference velocity dispersion, $\sigma_{0}^{\star}$, of the $\sigma_0$--F160W relation, which were then adopted as prior information for the scaling relations in our SL model of SDSS 2222 (see Sect. \ref{sec:MassModel}).
+We show in Fig. \ref{Fig:sigma} the measured stellar velocity dispersion as a function of the F160W magnitude values for the 13 selected cluster galaxies and the resulting best-fit relation.